OASarumi/RNAIntel/README.md

 ## Dependancies
-The code is written in Python 3.9.16 and tested on Unix with the following libraries installed:
+The code is written in Python 3.9.16 and tested on Unix OS with the following libraries installed:

 Library | Version
 --- | ---